Grounding 101: The Basics

 I’ve written about ancestor veneration before, but ancestor veneration is basically showing respect, honoring, and caring for those who came before you.
 Working with, lifting, and caring for the ancestors is a way to help ground yourself, and appreciate your life, the body you inhabit and the world you experience now.
 Venerating the past helps you appreciate the present.

 Genealogy research or just building a family tree is an amazing project for you and your family, that will also be spiritually and physically grounding.
 Collect the elders in your family, and start piecing together your family's story this holiday season.
 For extra support on research, my mom actually helps others learn how to research their people, and is also bomb at doing the research/family tree planning for you.
 We're still working on launching her website, but feel free to contact me if you’re interested in learning more about ancestral research

-Other ways to be grounding and activate the root chakra
+Other ways to ground and activate the root chakra

 - Expressing gratitude.

 - Appreciating your current abundance & blessings.